-The software development industry in Ukraine has reached the mark of 200,000 tech specialists, with about 85% of them working in software development companies.
-The IT industry in Poland counts 295,300 software development experts, 20% of whom are employed by companies that offer software development services.
+The software development industry in Ukraine has reached the mark of over 200,000 tech specialists, with about 85% of them working in software development companies.
+The IT industry in Poland counts 295,300 software developers, 20% of whom are employed by companies that offer software development services.

 Polish tech companies report increasing competition on the tech talent market.
 Meanwhile, in Ukraine, not only has the IT industry become one of the most favored employment destinations, but it has also become the 2nd export service industry projected to earn $8.4 billion by 2025.

 Major Benefits of Working with Ukrainian Software Development Companies: